|Battery Point (Crescent City), CA|

 The water withdrew as if someone had pulled the plug.
 It receded a distance of three-quarters of a mile from the shore.
 We were looking down, as though from a high mountain, into a black abyss.
 It was a mystical labyrinth of caves, canyons, basins, and pits, undreamed of in the wildest of fantasies.

 Eleven people in Crescent City were killed by the tsunami.
 Twenty-one boats were destroyed in the harbor, and ninety-one homes in town were damaged.
 The total cost of all the destruction was in excess of seven million dollars.

-The lighthouse survived the ordeal intact, but the following year, the modern beacon that replaced the Fresnel lens in the tower was switched off, and a flashing light at the end of the nearby breakwater served as the harbor's navigational aid.
-On December 10, 1982, the light in the lighthouse tower was lit again, and the Battery Point Lighthouse was listed as a private aid to navigation.
+The lighthouse survived the ordeal intact, but the following year, the modern beacon that replaced the Fresnel lens in the tower was switched off, and a flashing light at the end of the nearby breakwater served as the harbor’s navigational aid.
+On December 10, 1982, the light in the lighthouse tower was lit again, as Battery Point Lighthouse became a private aid to navigation.